viesturz/klipper-toolchanger/toolchanger.md

  - `status`: One of 'uninitialized', 'ready', 'changing', 'error'.
  - `tool`: Name of currently selected/changed tool, or empty.
  - `tool_number`: Number of the currently selected tool, or -1.
+ - `detected_tool`: Name of currently detected tool, or empty.
+ - `detected_tool_number`: Number of the currently detected tool, or -1.
  - `tool_numbers`: List of assigned tool numbers, eg [0,1,2].
  - `tool_names`: List of tool names corresponding the assigned numbers.